maheshmohanmr/maheshmohanmr.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a final year Ph.D. student in the [Department of Electrical Engineering](http://www.ee.iitm.ac.in/), [I.I.T.
 Madras](https://www.iitm.ac.in/), specializing in Signal Processing.
 I work in [Image Processing and Computer Vision Lab](http://www.ee.iitm.ac.in/ipcvlab/), advised by [Prof. A. N. Rajagopalan](http://www.ee.iitm.ac.in/~raju/).
 Here, my research lies at the intersection of Signal Processing and Computer Vision.
-I am looking forward to expand my horizon to Deep Learning, aided by Signal Processing Theories and Methods (for which I am eagerly looking for a Post-doc position).
+I am looking forward to expand my horizon to Deep Learning, with Signal Processing as its cornerstone (for which I am eagerly looking for a Post-doc position).